Liz Line Level-Boarding at Old Oak Common?

 Freight trains

 There are very few freight trains that run east of Acton Yard (adjacent to Acton Main Line station) which is to the west of the future Old Oak Common station.
 They generally either terminate at the yard or continue to Acton Wells Junction on the North London line.
-The only freight sidings west of Acton on the Great Western Main Line are close to Paddington where Tarmac has a concrete plant at Paddington New Yard just north of Crossrail Westbourne Park sidings.
+The only freight sidings east of Acton on the Great Western Main Line are close to Paddington where Tarmac has a concrete plant at Paddington New Yard just north of Crossrail Westbourne Park sidings.
 The trains are infrequent – probably around one per day.

 So various questions need answering: